Common Differences Between Mobile Homes and Stick Built Homes

 I won’t say it’s easy to retrofit a standard door but it’s not that difficult really.
-You simply measure the opening, cut it out and frame it back in and attach the door on it’s own frame to the studs.
+You simply measure the opening, cut it out and frame it back in and attach the door on its own frame to the studs.
 If you only need the door and not the frame, you can make a $29 hollow door from Lowe’s work by cutting it to size and ‘re-attaching’ the end piece.
-Here’s a video showing a hollow door being cut horizontally, it’s the same concept for a vertical cut though:

 Most of these problems can be easily remedied by buying from a mobile home supply store.
-I do advise to price check because for some weird reason mobile home products can be very expensive and that really makes no sense to me.
+I do advise to price check because for some weird reason mobile home products can be very expensive.
 The products are used because they didn’t cost the manufacturer much, right?
-So why are the after market products so expensive?
+So why are the aftermarket products so expensive?
 Online retailers do have some decent prices and great sales but do your homework and get the best deal possible.
 If you’re looking to buy a lot at one time don’t be scared to call and see about free shipping.
 I’ve seen a lot of free shipping offers if you buy more than $50 or $100 worth of products at one time.

 I found a 5% OFF deal at Mobile Home Parts Store that I can pass on to you through an affiliate link.
 Follow the link and enter ‘SAVE5’ in the coupon code box.
 I don’t think it expires so pass it on!

-Thanks so much for reading Mobile & Manufactured Home Living.
+Thanks so much for reading Mobile Home Living.